Theodor Meron has presided over dozens of war crimes trials and appeals. Image: Associated Press / Alamy Stock Photo

 Before he did so, he consulted a panel of six experts, including Amal Clooney and Baroness Helena Kennedy.
 Also on the panel was someone with a lower public profile, but who is one of the world’s foremost experts on the laws of war.
 Theodor Meron, 94, helped to establish the foundations for international criminal tribunals and oversaw the world’s first genocide trials.

-He is also a Holocaust survivor and former Israeli official who, in the first decades of Israel’s existence, advised on legal grounds against what have become some of the country’s most controversial policies, including on West Bank settlements.
-One magazine dubbed him “the man who tried to save Israel from itself”.
+He is also a Holocaust survivor and former Israeli official who, in the first decades of Israel’s existence, advised on legal arguments against what have become some of the country’s most controversial policies, including on West Bank settlements.
+Foreign Policy dubbed him “the man who tried to save Israel from itself”.

 I meet Meron in Oxford—where he’s still working as a professor—on a cold November morning.
 Ted, as he goes by, is waiting for me at Trinity College when I arrive.
 He gives me a tour, greeting students we pass and telling me about the architecture before we sit down to talk.